Does Your Website Run On WordPress? How To Tell

 You can try the Detector yourself by visiting this link:

-If you browse the net using either Firefox or Google Chrome and would like to be able to instantly tell if the sites that you are visiting use WordPress, then Wappalyzer is a great add-on to add to your browser.
+If you use either the Firefox or Google Chrome web browser and want to be able to tell if the sites that you are visiting use WordPress, then Wappalyzer is a useful extension for your web browser.

-Wappalyzer helps you identify what type of software is installed in the sites while you are browsing.
+Wappalyzer helps you identify what type of software is installed on the sites you are visiting.

 According to their website …